 Design studios form the core of the undergraduate architecture curriculum.
 Students gain skills in drawing, model making, material construction, design software, digital fabrication, and critical writing.
-All graduates of the undergraduate architecture program are expected to master five program learning outcomes:
+All graduates of the program are expected to master five program learning outcomes to varying degrees, depending on areas of concentration chosen:

-- Critical Thinking: the ability to build abstract relationships and understand the impact of ideas based on research and analysis of multiple cultural and theoretical contexts; - Design: the inventive and reflective conception, development, and production of our environment; - Building: the technical aspects, systems, and materials and their role in the implementation of design; - Representation: the wide range of media used to communicate design ideas, including writing, speaking, drawing, and model making;

-Professionalism: the ability to manage, argue, and act legally, ethically, and critically in society and the environment.
+- Critical Thinking: the ability to build abstract relationships and understand the impact of ideas based on research and analysis of multiple cultural and theoretical contexts; - Design: the inventive and reflective conception, development, and production of our environment; - Building: the technical aspects, systems, and materials and their role in the implementation of design; - Representation: the wide range of media used to communicate design ideas, including writing, speaking, drawing, and model making; - Professionalism: the ability to manage, argue, and act legally, ethically, and critically in society and the environment.